 Bonus: if you’re in Hopkins or Placencia during the right time of year, you may even be lucky and spot some whale sharks!

 Pro Tip: Not every travel insurance covers diving-related accidents, which can be incredibly expensive if not covered.
-One of the few plans I’ve found that covers diving accidents is World Nomads Explorer Plan (the standard plan doesn’t cover it).
+One of the few plans I’ve found that covers diving accidents is the World Nomads Explorer Plan (the standard plan doesn’t cover it).
 I don’t ever dive without insurance.

 Where to Stay: Anywhere on the coast has plenty of options, but I think Ambergris Caye has the best range of SCUBA operators.
 I organized snorkeling trips through Sandbar Hostel and received a discount for staying with them.